Pearson-Higher-Ed/design/c/modal/v2.0.3/index.md

   - version: 2.0.3
     changes: |
       - UPDATED: UI copy in the example images
+      - ADDED: Link to redlines per feature
+      - UPDATED: The button style in the video example
   - version: 2.0.2
     changes: |
       - UPDATED: Dependencies (version number and links)